q191201771/lal/README.md

 ## Install

-There are 2 ways of installing lal.
+There are 3 ways of installing lal:

-### Prebuilt binaries

-Prebuilt binaries for Linux, macOS(Darwin), Windows are available in the [lal github releases page](https://github.com/q191201771/lal/releases).
-Naturally, using [the latest release binary](https://github.com/q191201771/lal/releases/latest) is the recommended way.
-The naming format is `lal_<version>_<platform>.zip`, e.g. `lal_v0.20.0_linux.zip`

-LAL could also be built from the source wherever the Go compiler toolchain can run, e.g. for other architectures including arm32 and mipsle which have been tested by the community.

-### Building from source
+### 1. Building from source

 First, make sure that Go version >= 1.14